kenzychew/pet-app/README.md

 - I want to add a new pet to my profile so I can book appointments for them
 - I want to view all my pets in one place for easy management
 - I want to see my pet's grooming history to track previous services
-- I want to be able to update notes for my pet so the groomer will be better prepared
+- I want to be able to update instructions my pets so that they will be well cared for during appointments

 ### Appointment Management

 #### As a pet owner

-- I want to select either Basic (60 minutes) or Full (120 minutes) grooming options
+- I want to select from various grooming options - currently only 2, Basic (60 mins) and Full (120 mins)
-- I want to be able to add a pet so I can send it for grooming
-- I want to see a list of appointments to remember when to bring my pet
+- I want to see a list of upcoming appointments to remember when to bring my pet
 - I want to see a list of past appointments to track my pet's grooming history
-- I want to be create an grooming appointment for a pet by selecting a specific groomer
-- I want to know what time slots are available for the groomer by selecting a date
+- I want to know what time slots are available for my preferred groomer
 - I want to to be able to reschedule an appointment (more than 24 hours before the start time)
 - I want to to be able to cancel an appointment (more than 24 hours before the start time)
-- I want to be see notifications when I create, reschedule or cancel an appointment
+- I want to be see/receive notifications when managing my appointments

 #### As a groomer